 I’m Torbay’s Great Place Scheme Project Manager.
 My professional background is mainly in public libraries where I have worked in strategy, infrastructure and change management.
-I am also a musician, theatre trustee and Clore Fellow.
+I am also a musician, composer and Clore Fellow.
 I believe that creativity, culture and heritage are essential to exploring and understanding who we are as individuals and our place in the world – and that this is the key to wellbeing for people and communities.
 I grew up in the area and am excited to give something back to Torbay.

 I’ve been Chair of Torbay Culture since 2015 and am also Cluster Lead for the Social Sciences at the University of Exeter.
 I'm passionate about supporting socio-cultural development.
 Culture is important to our identity, whether we live in or come from the Bay.
 It can mean anything from enjoying our stunning natural surroundings to eating the best seafood in the UK.
 Attending festivals or enjoying our distinctive heritage venues.
 I'm delighted with our impact on embedding culture into residents' lives so far and excited about what we can achieve together.

 I'm a Creative Consultant with Artizan Gallery, overseeing their annual exhibition programme and engagement with local artists.
 A brief migration away from the Bay opened my eyes to our potential as a destination for cultural tourism, with an exceptional quality arts and heritage offer and stunning coastal scenery.
 Through my work with the Board, I hope to share this revelation with other residents and encourage pride and innovative thought in the place we live.